Satpute-Aniket/Satpute-Aniket/README.md

 - 🧠 Machine Learning & AI (Scikit-Learn, LangChain)
 - 🗃️ Databases (SQL, vector DB)

-- 🔭 I’m currently working on my master thesis, which revolves around fine-tuning a Retrieval-Augmented Generation (RAG) model that I created during my internship.
-The RAG model extracts critical information from unstructured pdfs in real time.
-- 🌱 I’m currently learning M.Sc. in Data Analytics and Decision Science at RWTH Aachen University.
-- 👯 I’m looking to collaborate on projects utilising any new, cutting-edge technologies in Data Analytics and Machine Learning as I love to learn about some new stuff.
-- ⚡ Fun fact: I can cook really well, and I am always up to try new cuisines!

 ✨ Projects:
 - RAG application for document Review
 - 3-D Bin Packing problem